Estimations of the Local Conditional Tail Average Treatment Effect: Asymptotic Result

 Assumption 5.1 is standard.
 Assumption 5.2 is for the equicontinuity of the true loss function $E[\bar{K}(V;v_{0},\boldsymbol{\gamma}_{0})h(\tau,\boldsymbol{\theta})]$.
-Assumptions 5.3 requires the first moment of the quantity $B_{k,\tau}(V)$, $k=1,\ldots,5$ (defined in Lemma 3 in the Appendix A.4) should be finite.
-This is a technical condition related to global Lipschitz continuity of the FZ loss on the parameter space.
-The next theorem establishes uniform consistency of our estimator over the quantile index range $\mathcal{T}$. \begin{theorem} Let the FZ loss in (\ref{sample_analogue}) take the form (\ref{FZ_sp}).
+Assumptions 5.3 requires the first moment of the quantity $B_{k,\tau}(V)$, $k=1,\ldots,5$ (defined in Lemma A.2 in the Appendix A.4) to be finite.
+This is a technical condition related to the global Lipschitz continuity of the FZ loss on the parameter space.
+The following theorem establishes uniform consistency of our estimator over the quantile index range $\mathcal{T}$. \begin{theorem} Let the FZ loss in (\ref{sample_analogue}) take the form (\ref{FZ_sp}).
 If Assumptions 1, 2 and 5 hold, then

 \end{theorem}